sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Use Cases

 * Derive Key Encryption Key - *Key Encryption Key* is derived from *Master Password* when it is created using a strong encryption key derivation algorithm.
 As noted above, end user can update *Master Password* at any time, but that may not automatically result in the derivation of a new *Key Encryption Key*.
-However, end user must be given the option to derive a new encryption key with new master password if they feel encryption key may have been at risk of compromise.
+However, end user must be given the option to derive a new encryption key with new *Master Password* if they feel encryption key may have been at risk of compromise.

 #### Misuse Cases / Security Requirements